 Our solution is thus:

-The only piece of the puzzle left is to free that remaining portion, the (presumed harmless) hardware initialization module, which represents about 7% (120 kilobytes) of the Intel ME’s code.
+The only (theoretical) piece of the puzzle left is to free that remaining portion, the (presumed harmless) hardware initialization module, which represents about 7% (120 kilobytes) of the Intel ME’s code.

 This is mostly out of philosophical and theoretical concern.
-We hope to go beyond “99.9% certainty”, we want to be “100% sure”, by knowing precisely what the remaining 7% of the Intel ME is doing (even though we’re pretty sure it’s harmless, considering we neutralized all the rest of the binary, including all the nasty bits).
+We hope to go beyond “99.9% certainty”, we want to be “100% sure”, by knowing precisely what the remaining 7% of the Intel ME is doing (even though we’re pretty sure it’s harmless, considering we neutralized and disabled all the rest of the binary, including all the nasty bits).
 Therefore:

 Remember: even if we didn’t neutralize the ME binary, our situation would still be an order of magnitude less worrysome than the enormous security hole that a complete Intel AMT system (with all three “puzzle pieces” put together) represents—a system vulnerable to all-encompassing remote access even when powered off.